Electronic Dissertation Defense Process

 Step 4: After your Final Examination, you have 60 days to submit the final copy of your dissertation to the Graduate School in pdf format (or less than 60 days if you want to graduate that semester and the semester deadline is sooner) and a completed ETD Approval Form [PDF] , signed by your advisor and Director of Graduate Studies.
-Off-campus students can scan the ETD Approval Form after signing it and forward electronically to the advisor for signature who in turn can pass it to the DGS for signature, and lastly forward to the appropriate Degree Certification Officer.
-The ETD Approval Form may be submitted to us before or after you first submit the ETD to UKnowledge, or at a later time, and can be viewed in the Supplemental Content area.
+Off-campus students can scan the ETD Approval Form after signing it and forward electronically to the advisor for signature who in turn can pass it to the DGS for signature, and lastly upload to UKnowledge (Additional Files) as part of your ETD.
+The ETD Approval Form may be uploaded before or after you first submit the ETD to UKnowledge, or at a later time, and can be viewed in the Supplemental Content area.
 The ETD Approval Form will not be accessible to the public when the ETD is approved.